mekas/mb1313600022/1313617035/README.md

 ## Advanced Topic
 - Firebase (This app will be using Firebase to register new user and allow user to log in to the app)
-- API (The data about types of cat will be fetch from https://docs.thecatapi.com/api-reference/)

 ## Initial Wireframe of the App
 <p align="center">